Javascript is not enabled.

 1. What is hantavirus, and how does it spread?

-“For instance, if you come across rodent droppings in your house, one of the first things people would do is probably grab a vacuum and try to vacuum it up,” says Dr. Michael Agnelli, associate program director for internal medicine at St. Joseph’s University Medical Center in Paterson, New Jersey.
-But that’s not recommended, he says.
-Vacuuming can kick contaminated particles into the air, and if the mouse is infected with hantavirus, those airborne particles could expose you to the virus.
+An example, says Dr. Michael Agnelli, associate program director for internal medicine at St. Joseph’s University Medical Center in Paterson, New Jersey, is if you come across rodent droppings in your house.
+“One of the first things people would do is probably grab a vacuum and try to vacuum it up,” he explains.
+But that’s not recommended.
+Vacuuming can kick contaminated particles into the air, and if the mouse is infected with hantavirus, those airborne particles could expose you to the virus, Agnelli says.

 The virus can also spread through a bite or scratch from a rodent, though the Centers for Disease Control and Prevention (CDC) says this is rare.
 Person-to-person transmission is also rare, but it has been reported in past outbreaks with a specific strain of hantavirus, called the Andes virus, which is found in Latin America.